 My personal Twitter account

-I have been meaning to add a personal Twitter account for awhile and I finally decided to create one.
+I have been meaning to add a personal Twitter account for awhile and last night I finally decided to create one.
 You can find my personal Twitter account at @RotoRay_LAD.
 I will be free to tweet about many subjects, but the focus will be on fantasy baseball, and the teams I cheer for.
 In addition, I may tweet about current events, the stock market, politics, beer among other subjects.

 If you are looking for more fantasy baseball and football coverage, make sure you check out Fantasy Rundown, where you can find links to all of the best fantasy coverage on the internet.